 ARTICLE IX: DISSOLUTION OR MERGER

-The Association may be dissolved or merged by an affirmative vote of at least two-thirds of the entire GB.
+The Association may be dissolved or merged by an affirmative vote of at least two-thirds of the entire General Body (GB) .
 A quorum to dissolve or merge the Association shall consist of at least seventy-five percent (75%) of the total GB membership.
-Upon winding up and dissolution of this Association after paying or adequately providing for the debts and obligations of the Association, the remaining assets shall be distributed to a nonprofit fund, foundation, association or corporation, which is organized and operated exclusively for charitable, educational, and/or religious purposes and which has established its tax-exempt status under Section 501 (c) (3) of the Internal Revenue Code.
-The nonprofit fund, foundation, association or corporation to which the remaining assets will be distributed shall be determined by the majority (at least fifty one percent) of the SAIKAT members.
+Upon winding up and dissolution of this Association after paying or adequately providing for the debts and obligations of the Association, the remaining assets shall be distributed to one or more nonprofit fund(s), foundation(s), association(s) or corporation, which is organized and operated exclusively as a public charity under the definition of Section 501 (c) (3) of the Internal Revenue Code.
+The nonprofit fund(s), foundation(s), association(s) or corporation(s) to which the remaining assets will be distributed shall be determined by the majority (at least fifty one percent) of the SAIKAT members.

 BY-LAWS